-Including additional provisions in the EPB calculation
+Including external facilities in the MPG calculation

-The system demarcation for environmental performance extends to the plot boundary: in the Building Decree, external energy supply installations as well as sewerage connections form part of environmental performance.
-As illustration, see the 2012 Building Decree Information Sheet relating to sewerage and municipal water management tasks.
-The illustrations in the Information Sheet clarify how far the provisions extend within the plot boundary and must therefore be included in the building’s environmental performance calculation.
+The system delimitation for environmental performance extends to the plot boundary: installations for external energy supply, but also external sewerage are included in the environmental performance in the Building Code.
+By way of illustration, reference is made to the Building Decree Infosheet 2012 on sewerage and municipal water duties.
+The illustrations in the Infosheet show to what extent the facilities within the plot boundary extend and must therefore be included in the environmental performance calculation of the building.

-Including installations for external energy supply in the EPB calculation
+Inclusion of installations for external energy supply in the EPB calculation

 Reference buildings for environmental performance monitoring and impact studies